bertlr/MachineToolConfSheet/README.md

 # Usage

 Open a G-Code file and click the toolbar button: ![toolbar button](src/org/roiderh/machinetoolconfsheet/hi-sheet24.png "toolbar button").
-LibreOffice opens the new Machine Tool Configuration Sheet.
+LibreOffice opens the new Machine Tool Configuration Sheet as you can see in the screenshot:

-A screenshot:
 ![Screenshot](screen1.png "screenshot")